 The Suffolk Theatre Department production of Orlando, by Virginia Woolf, adapted by Sarah Ruhl, with guest director A. Nora Long, is playing April 6-9 at Suffolk’s Modern Theatre, 525 Washington St., Boston.
 For tickets, call 617-573-8282 or visit our website.

-The Gender Parity Task Force of StageSource has awarded Orlando Standing “O”—awarded to local productions that champion the work of female, trans, gender-queer, and non-normative gender identities.
+The Gender Parity Task Force of StageSource has awarded Orlando a Standing “O”—awarded to local productions that champion the work of female, trans, gender-queer, and non-normative gender identities.